Generic Name: sumatriptan succinate

 How should I take Sumavel Dosepro?

-- Use Sumavel Dosepro exactly as your doctor tells you to
+- Use Sumavel Dosepro exactly as your healthcare provider tells you to use it.

-- You may deliver a second dose of Sumavel Dosepro or 1 dose of another sumatriptan medicine separated by at least 1 hour
+- You may use a second dose of Sumavel Dosepro or 1 dose of another sumatriptan medicine separated by at least 1 hour, but not sooner, if your headache came back after your first dose.

-- Do not deliver more than 2 doses of Sumavel Dosepro in a 24-hour period.
+- Do not use more than 2 doses of 6 mg or 3 doses of 4 mg Sumavel Dosepro in a 24-hour period.

 What should I avoid while taking Sumavel Dosepro?

-You may feel drowsy or dizzy because of your migraine or your treatment with Sumavel Dosepro.
-If you have these symptoms, do not drive a car, use machinery, or do anything that needs you to be alert.
+Sumavel Dosepro can cause dizziness, weakness, or drowsiness.
+If you have these symptoms, do not drive a car, use machinery, or do anything where you need to be alert.

 What are the possible side effects of Sumavel Dosepro?